Scottish royal tapestry collection: Mary, Queen of Scots in England

 When Mary was moved to Tutbury Castle in February 1569, three suites of tapestries and carpets were delivered from the Removing Wardrobe at the Tower of London to furnish her rooms.
 These included six pieces of the Passion, six pieces of the History of Ladies, and seven pieces of Hercules; the latter two subjects are found in the earlier Scottish inventories.
 At Sheffield Manor in February 1577 she had her own tapestries of Aeneas and Meleager.
 In January 1585, when Mary was again being moved to Tutbury, Queen Elizabeth recalled that Regent Moray had sent plate, hangings and other items to Mary while she was in the custody of the Earl of Shrewsbury.
 The Earl wrote (to Lord Burghley) that this was not the case and Elizabeth was mistaken: "to my knowledge since her commynge she never received any stuff or other things from him."

 Mary used tapestry to line her bedchamber at Tutbury against the cold, making a kind of tent.
+Her requests caused some confusion in the correspondence of John Somers and William Cecil.
 At Fotheringhay in 1587 she had six pieces of Meleager and six of the Battle of Ravenna which she wished to be sold to pay for her servants' journeys home.